crypto5000/dariota/README.md

 Each read of Dariota is at the 1 decimal precision range.
 Once a read has been queried, there are 5 precision ranges for filtering using decimals 1 to 5.
 For example, you can filter matches for XX.XX at the 2nd decimal level.

 The Dariota Payload uses a vertical lined spaced format.
 The type is a 4 letter identifier (e.g. CHAT,ITEM,SERV,REVI).
 The latitude and longitude are full precision coordinates (not filtered at 1 decimal).
 The data expiration is formatted mm-dd-yyyy.
 The dataAccount is a 27 character account to identify payment addresses.
-The dataAccount is overridden with a payment address (dataAddress).
+The dataAccount is overridden with a payment address (dataAddress) if available.
 Finally, the dataText is just the standard message created by the user.

 ```javascript
 // create the message payload format